ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 $\vec{F}=-\nabla{U}(\vec{r})$

+To summaize, if we know how to calculate the potential energy of a sysytem then we can calculate forces and propagates a system in time.

 - Molecular dynamics helps to link physics, chemistry and biology
 - With the help of MD it is possible to model phenomena that cannot be studied experimentally.
 - Understand atomistic details of conformational changes, protein unfolding, interactions between proteins and drugs
 - Study thermodynamics properties (free energies, binding energies)
 - Biochemical reactions (enzyme catalysis, protein complex assembly, protein or RNA folding, chromatin maintenance and assembly, etc) are dynamic processes, and MD allows us to describe some of them.